 1. Wear bright colors.
 Although the classic black leather style appeals to many bikers, you are safer wearing bright colors.
 Steer away from neutral colors like dark green and khaki which will easily blend into your surroundings.
 Bright yellow, orange, and red all work well to attract attention as well as represent a natural symbol of caution.

 2. Use reflectors and lights.
 Reflectors and lights, whether on your bike, your helmet, or your gear, help attract attention.
 Some people feel that blinking, intermittent lights attract the most attention, but studies have shown that solid lights work best.
 Whether you go with a flashing light or a solid light, you will be safer than if you go without.

 3. Exercise caution at intersections.
 Many crashes occur at intersections, and motorcycles are often missed.
 Never assume that the driver you see can see you.
 Many drivers suffer from what we in the industry refer to as “inattentional blindness.”
-Even though their eyes may see you, their brain seems unaware of your presence.
-It’s best to behave as if you cannot be seen and ride accordingly.
+Even though their eyes may see you, they may not register your presence.

 4. Lane splitting could be your enemy.
 Even though lane splitting is being accepted in more and more areas, and there are some indications it can be executed safely, it causes you to infringe upon the space of the vehicles around you.
 If you do split lanes (in areas where it is legal), exercise abundant caution.